 Figures 10 through 17 present 3-year average of annual concentrations at each monitoring station for King, Kitsap, Pierce, and Snohomish Counties.
-In 2012, the EPA strengthened the annual standard from $15 \mu\text{g}/\text{m}^3$ to $12 \mu\text{g}/\text{m}^3$.
-All counties have levels below the $12 \mu\text{g}/\text{m}^3$ annual standard.
+In February 2024, the EPA strengthened the annual standard from 12 $\mu\text{g}/\text{m}^3$ to 9 $\mu\text{g}/\text{m}^3$.
+All counties have levels below the 9 $\mu\text{g}/\text{m}^3$ annual standard.
+Since the standard was revised after 2023, we are continuing to display the older standard as "current standard".
 Figures 12 and 13 do not show any 2012-2014 data for Kitsap County because the Bremerton monitoring site moved to a new location and design values could not be computed until three complete years of data were collected at the new site.

 Figures 10 through 17 include data from the federal reference method (FRM) and continuous method monitors.
 The federal standard is based on a 3-year average, and each value on the graph is an average of the current year and the two prior years.
-For example, the value shown for 2020 is the average of the annual averages for 2018, 2019, and 2020.
-As with the daily standard, for each county we include two figures: the first shows the entire dataset, and the second shows levels with wildfire smoke-impacted days removed in 2017, 2018 and 2020.
+For example, the value shown for 2023 is the average of the annual averages for 2021, 2022, and 2023.
+As with the daily standard, for each county we include two figures: the first shows the entire dataset, and the second shows levels with wildfire smoke-impacted days removed in 2017, 2018, 2020, 2021, 2022, and 2023.